ChatGPT Deep Research: A Workflow That Survives Scrutiny

 Before you start

-• Sharpen the question down to one sentence.
-“Compare X and Y on Z dimensions for a Z-sized buyer” beats “tell me about X.”
+• Sharpen the question to one sentence.
+“Compare X and Y on Z for a [size]-sized buyer” beats “tell me about X.” A vague question can’t focus 30 sources.

-• Block time on the calendar for verification — not just waiting.
-The verification pass is the same length as the run itself.
+• Block calendar time for verification, not just waiting.
+The verification pass is roughly as long as the run itself.

 Step by step